-She has proven leadership and knowledge within the IT space, combined with unique experience serving as CEO across multiple organizations that have introduced disruptive technologies to enterprise customers, which serves Allegion well as we execute against our seamless access strategy and other pillars of growth.
+She has proven leadership and knowledge within the IT space, combined with unique experience serving as CEO across multiple organizations that have introduced disruptive technologies to enterprise customers, which serves Allegion well as technology fuels our innovation and growth strategies.

-She has founded and led multiple software companies, as well as served as General Manager for the hybrid cloud division of Amazon Web Services.
-With this, she brings experience managing highgrowth businesses as both an entrepreneur and top executive, including helping innovative companies grow through the entire business life cycle.
+She has founded and led multiple software companies, as well as served as General Manager, Hybrid Cloud Services for the hybrid cloud services division of Amazon Web Services.
+With this, she brings experience managing high-growth businesses as both an entrepreneur and top executive, including helping innovative companies grow through the entire business life cycle.